ZakirBabak/Mail-Server-Infrastructure-/README.md

 ## Documentation

-Full technical documentation and screenshots are included in the PDF file:
+All technical documentation, configuration details, and screenshots are included in the project report:

-`/docs/Mail-Server-Infrastructure-Portfolio.pdf`
+Mail-Server-Infrastructure-Portfolio.pdf

 ---